lfergu11/Projects/README.md

 * Created machine learning models, including Logistic Regression, Random Forest Classifier, KNeightborsClassifier, and CatBoost Classifier that predicted which customers were at risk of leaving the telecommunications company.
 * Used GridSearchCV to tune hyperparameters for the Random Forest Classifier.
 * By sending the predicted churning customers promotions, assuming a typica rate of conversion this model will reduce churn by 325

+# [Instacart Shopper Behavior (EDA)] (https://github.com/lfergu11/Projects/tree/main/Instacart%20Shopper%20Behavior)
+Conducted Analysis on shoppers from Instacart in 2017.
+The goal of the analysis was to find which products are most popular, the days and hours of the week that people tend to order, the distribution of the number of orders per customer, and the proportion of reorders for products.
+* Preprocessed the data to prepare for analysis
+* Utilized Exploratory Data Analysis to analyze the behavior of instacart shoppers

 # [Golden Age of Television (EDA)] (https://github.com/lfergu11/Projects/tree/main/Golden%20Age%20of%20Television)
 * Cleaned and reviewed data to prepare for analysis